 Don’t underestimate flowers either.
 This 2009 study suggested that the smell of roses can lower blood pressure and help you control your breathing, while a further study in 2010 showed that jasmine can make you more alert and focused.

 Another commonly found plant is lavender, which has been shown to treat insomnia, one of the possible symptoms of depression.

 As you may know, exercise releases endorphins from the pituitary gland at the base of your brain.
 Endorphins are informally known as the ‘feel-good’ hormone.
 A short burst of endorphins will improve your mood and reduce anxiety.

 It’s thought that exercise lowers your risk of depression by 30%.
 Aside from the release of endorphins, a regular jog or brisk walk will also help you lose weight, which is one of the most popular New Year’s resolutions.

 Perceiving yourself as unattractive can make you feel unhappy, so if losing a few pounds is on your to-do list, going for a jog could help improve your mood a little.

 Don’t use the weather as an excuse, either.
 If it’s grim outside, you can try one of these fat-burning High-Intensity Interval Training (HIIT) workouts - ideal for shifting all that festive turkey, chocolate and alcohol!

 If you’re feeling the full force of Blue Monday, our doctors are here to help you.
-Simply book an appointment and see an experienced GP in as little as six minutes, or choose a time that suits your schedule.
+Simply book an appointment and see an experienced GP in minutes, or choose a time that suits your schedule.
 They’ll listen to you and suggest ways you can deal with your depression or low mood.